Sete Cidades Lake is one of the most beautiful and photographed places in the Azores. A visit to this crater lake is a Sao Miguel Island “must-do”.

 Sete Cidades Weather

-The weather can be very unpredictable at Sete Cidades.
-For those making a day trip from Ponta Delgada, you may want to check the weather before you go.
-To help you decide, view this live Sete Cidades web camera.
+The weather can be very unpredictable at Sete Cidades, often foggy.
+For those making a day trip from Ponta Delgada, check the weather before departing.
+To help, view this live Sete Cidades web camera.

 Interested in more Itineraries?
 Sign up here.